What is Chiropractic Accounting?

 MetricTypical Outcome

-Associate restructuringRevised schedule and compensation turned $25K loss into $44K annual contribution
+Associate restructuringA revised schedule and comp structure turned a five-figure loss into a five-figure contribution

-Care plan repricing$32,000 annual increase from market-rate care plan pricing
+Care plan repricingRoughly $30K annual increase from market-rate care plan pricing

-Solo chiropractor with one associate, single location, $720K annual revenue.
-Revenue had been flat for three years despite a full schedule.
-Insurance reimbursements were declining and the cash-pay transition was not going fast enough to offset the drop.
+A solo chiropractor with an associate, single location, annual revenue in the high six figures.
+Revenue had stayed flat for several years despite a full schedule.
+Insurance reimbursements were declining and the cash-pay transition was not closing the gap fast enough.

-$86,000 additional annual revenue from proper coding of existing therapeutic services
+Mid-to-high five-figure annual lift from proper coding of services already being delivered

 Revenue from therapeutic services